espocrm/documentation/docs/administration/bpm-events.md

 # BPM Events

 Events are displayed on a flowchart as circles.
+They can be divided into the following groups:

+* Start – green color.
+They are entry points of processes and sub-processes.
+* Intermediate – blue color.
+Can throw or catch.
+* End – red color.
+Define final points of process flows.
+* Boundary – blue color and attached to an activity.
+They allow to interact with running activities.
+Technically, there are intermediate catching events.

+All available events:

 * Start Events
   * [Start](#start-event)